 Parents are encouraged to participate in their student's education as well as school activities, events, and celebrations.
-This year we had more than twice as many parents participate in our PAC and ELAC meetings.
+This year we had more than twice as many parents participate in our PAC and ELAC meetings than in out baseline data.